6 Tips for Creating a Welcoming Entryway

 To avoid having those stylish seats become covered in dirty outerwear, be sure to install plenty of hooks.
-If your space is on the smaller side, a wall-mounted coat rack is your best choice for maximizing space, recommends Style at Home.
+If your space is on the smaller side, a wall-mounted coat rack is your best choice for maximizing space.
 If you have more room to play with, try selecting a free-standing coat tree that fits your home’s design concept.

 4. Temperature control

 Since your entryway is right by the door, it is usually subjected to whatever temperature it is outside.
 Since you want your visitors to instantly feel welcomed, make sure you are creating a comfortable environment with the help of space heaters and tower fans.
 Opt for stylish, designer-inspired options that will blend nicely with the rest of your home’s decor.